Hobart, Tasmania Trip: Centre Court Action

 Tennis Tasmania Trip into Town

-The headquarters for Tennis Tasmania are only a stone’s throw from the CBD on Hobart’s Queens Domain.
+Visitors will find the headquarters for Tennis Tasmania a mere stone’s throw from the CBD on Hobart’s Queens Domain.
 The club has magnificent views of the Derwent River, where cruise ships dock during the summer season.
 The Royal Tasmanian Botanical Gardens are a skip further up the hill, and in the distance are the light towers of Bellerive Oval, home of the Tasmanian Tigers cricket team.

 Spectators seemed to be enjoying the recent update to the Hobart stadium and facilities.
 The lawn area was a popular place to watch the high-quality tennis, while the patrons in the corporate seating area seemed equally comfortable.
 Well, okay – maybe they were a tad more comfortable!